JonTDean/project_asclepius_frontend/README.md

 ## Overview

-`Hygieia Vision UI` serves as the frontend module for the PK/PD Data Visualization & Analysis Platform within the broader Project Hygieia initiative.
+`Hygieia Vision UI` serves as the frontend module for the PK/PD Data Visualization & Analysis Platform within the broader Project Asclepius initiative.
 Built with Next.js and TypeScript, this UI ensures a modern, performant, and user-friendly interface that seamlessly interacts with the backend via gRPC.

 ![Screenshot of Hygieia Vision UI](URL_TO_UI_SCREENSHOT)